 Satellite location also available in San Ysidro

 Adolescent Group Homes

-McAlister Institute offers three gender-specific homes where substance abusing teens can seek up to 30 days of non-medical, residential detox.
+McAlister Institute offers two gender-specific homes where substance abusing teens can seek up to 30 days of residential treatment.
 While in the program, adolescents participate in assessments, individual counseling, structured recovery activities, group education, and self-help groups.
-Locations are kept confidential, so please call our Adolescent Intake Coordinator to learn more information or to schedule an intake: 619-442-0277 x147.
+Locations are kept confidential, so please call our Adolescent Intake Coordinator to learn more information or to schedule an intake: 619-442-0277 x1018.